DanielCardonaRojas/elm-spa-template/readme.md

 # elm-spa-template

-This is a starter template to build a spa like application in elm it uses the following approach:
+This is a starter template to build spa like applications in elm

+## Arquitecture

-- Module structure like the one Krisajenkins is encouraged, although initially for small modules view, state and types can live in the same file.
+- Module structure like the one Kris Jenkins is encouraged, although initially for small modules view, state and types can live in the same file.
 Once it starts growing create a folder with with State.elm View.elm and Types.elm modules.
 Every page goes inside the Pages folder.